leandrodcs/sing-me-a-song-back/README.md

 # API - Sing me a song

-This API was made for people to share songs with each other.
 If you're tired of listening to the same songs over and over again, this API may just be what you've been looking for.

 ## Technologies